Anindya-Dev/House_Price_Prediction/README.md

 # 🏠 House Price Prediction using Linear Regression

 This project is a **Machine Learning-based web app** that predicts house prices using a **Linear Regression model**.
-The user can input features like the total living area, number of bedrooms, and bathrooms, and instantly receive a predicted sale price through an interactive **Streamlit interface**.
+The user can input features like the total living area, number of bedrooms, and bathrooms, and instantly receive a predicted sale price through an interactive **Streamlit User interface**.

 ---